wp-plugins/nextgen-facebook/readme.txt

 = 6.13.0 =

 Added support for multisite network-wide activate, deactivate, and uninstall, fixed the Google+ sharing button 'data-expandTo' value, added constants to (optionally) disable various caching features.

-= 6.12.1 =

-Fixed the update check method to return missing version data, other minor fixes, and added 'Nature' and 'Pets' to the website topics list.